tangerineshirt/consciousness_app_eeg/README.md

 # consciousness_app_eeg
- An app for real-time consciousness detection using from EEG signal
+ An app for real-time consciousness detection using from EEG signal and machine learning